 6. Trees and shrubbery

-Trees, bushes and other shrubbery are a great look to brighten up your home.
-Just make sure that there aren’t any over-hanging branches that can fall onto your roof or break your windows.
+Trees, bushes, and other shrubbery are a great look to brighten up your home.
+Just make sure that there aren’t any overhanging branches that can fall onto your roof or break your windows.

 7. The driveway